HackTheBox Mirage Writeup

 image 99.png

-We are still unable to log in.
-There may be other factors affecting this.
+We still cannot log in.
+There might be other factors at play.

 $ export KRB5CCNAME=mark.bbond.ccache